PSLmodels/Tax-Calculator/docs/source/about_ospc.rst

 Policymakers increasingly rely on computer-driven models to predict the budgetary and broader economic impacts of current and proposed policies, especially those involving taxes and entitlements.
-Estimates from these models often determine a bill’s success or failure in the legislative process and public sphere.
+Estimates from these models often determine a bill's success or failure in the legislative process and public sphere.

 Projects